Creating scenarios

 You can't perform calculations across scenarios.
 For example, you can't sum the values of a variable under different scenarios.

-- If you change the formula/value of a variable, it will no longer be linked to the default scenario.
+• If you change (override) the formula/value of a cell, that cell will no longer be linked to the default scenario (but the rest of the variable will).

-- If you don't change the formula/value of a variable, then it will still be linked to the default scenario.
+• If you change (override) the entire variable's formula, then the entire variable will no longer be linked to the default scenario.

 Let's consider an example to illustrate how scenarios work: